olafwrieden/azure-data-archiving-practices/README.md

 A key question in the archiving equation is that of safely deleting source data.
 All too often the business worries (and rightfully so) about deleting the all important source data once it has been archived in the target destination.

+It is advisable to retain a small overlap between when the data was archived and when the source data is deleted.
+This applied particularly to high-risk records.

 An organization should have a documented reconciliation process in place to remove data from source systems.
 Part of this process should include an integrity verification step that checks whether the data written to the destination has the same "checksum" as the source data.
 Checking for archive integrity during the archiving phase, provides piece of mind to the organization and its IT staff that a good copy of the data now exists in the archive.
 Thus allowing for the safe deletion of the source data.